-The Nomination Committee Charter, which is available on the IDP Education website, requires that the Nomination Committee is to comprise a minimum of three members, at least one of whom is an "A Class" director.
+The Nomination Committee Charter, which is available on the IDP website, requires that the Nomination Committee is to comprise a minimum of three members, at least one of whom is an "A Class" director and at least one of whom is a representative of Education Australia.
 The Charter also requires that the Chair of the Nomination Committee be an independent non-executive director.
 Executives attend Committee meeting by invitation.